-When you have an opportunity to attain a different perspective, grow, expand or learn something new and you say to the person you are working with, “I know that,” alternatively, “I knew that already,” or any variation of, “I already knew that,” you have shut the door on attaining something valuable or have stated that your cup is already full and there is no room for you to grow.
+When you have an opportunity to attain a different perspective, grow, expand or learn something new and you say to the person you are working with, “I know that” alternatively, “I knew that already,” or any variation of, “I already knew that,” you have shut the door on attaining something valuable or have stated that your cup is already full and there is no room for you to grow.

 It’s like the Asian tale of the student who seeks out the master, who upon making his acquaintance, insists on telling the master how great he is, how full of knowledge he is, in an effort to impress the master.
 Waiting to get a word in edgewise, while the student pauses, the master asks if the student might like some tea.
-The master hands the student a cup and begins pouring tea in the cup, but does not stop when the cup is full.
+The master hands the student a cup and begins pouring tea into the cup, but does not stop when the cup is full.
 The student protests, “Hey, old man, what’s wrong with you?
 You’re spilling tea everywhere!”
 Still pouring the tea, the master says, “You are like this cup.
 You are already full and there is no room for more.”

-This is what you’re saying when you say, “I know.”
+This is what you’re saying, when you say, “I know.”

 The best students are the ones who come into any potential learning situation having first created a sacred space for new information.
-The best way to discover something new, or to see something from a new perspective, is to approach any opportunity as if you know nothing, as if you were a blank slate.
+The best way to discover something new, or to see something from a different perspective, is to approach any opportunity as if you know nothing, as if you were a blank slate.